formlio/forml/docs/workflow/topology.rst

 .. note::
     All the actors we chose in this example work with Pandas payload - by no means this is some official format required by ForML.
-ForML doesn't care about the :ref:`particular payload
+ForML does not care about the :ref:`particular payload
     <io-payload>` and the choice of *mutually compatible* actors is an exclusive responsibility of
-    the implementor.
+    the implementer.

 Connecting Nodes
 ^^^^^^^^^^^^^^^^